LIVING ON THE GOLD COAST

 Normal trading hours of banks are 9.30 am to 4 pm Monday to Friday, although this may vary between some banks.
 (Some major bank branches open on Saturday mornings in major shopping centers like Robina Town Centre).
 Most banks also offer extended banking facilities by way of automatic teller machines (ATMs).
 These machines can be used for withdrawals and deposits 24 hours a day.

 Major department stores, supermarkets, and petrol stations also have electronic transfer terminals (EFTPOS) where withdrawals can be made when purchasing goods.
-Bank charges can vary considerably, and it is advisable to check what fees are involved before opening an account, changing money or arranging any transaction.
+Bank charges can vary considerably, and it is advisable to check what fees are involved in opening an account, changing money or arranging any transaction.

 OPENING A BANK ACCOUNT

 In Australia, there are two types of Banking organizations banks and credit unions.
 Credit unions are co-operative banks.
 Each person who has an account with a credit union also has shares in the credit union.
 When you open a bank or credit union account in Australia you need to provide identification.
 You will need to bring your passport and some other forms of identification (for example your student identification card, birth certificate or driver’s license or identity card from your home country).

 There are two basic types of accounts: